brkronheim/MLJetReconstruction/ml/QuantileNets/README.md

 ## QuantileNetwork File

 Inside of quantileNet.py is the code for the actual QuantileNet object, as well as three additional functions.
 When training a model, the first of these to use is the helper function make_dataset.
 This function accepts the following:
-	input_vals: inputs to the network
+- input_vals: inputs to the network
-    output_vals: outputs of the network
+- output_vals: outputs of the network
-    input_dims: dimension of input data
+- input_dims: dimension of input data
-    output_dims: dimension of output data
+- output_dims: dimension of output data
-    samples: number of training examples
+- samples: number of training examples

 It returns:
-	dset_in: the new input dataset
+- dset_in: the new input dataset
-    dset_out: the new output dataset
+- dset_out: the new output dataset

 This function turns typical machine learning training sets into a quantile one.
 This function turns a typical input, output dataset into a dataset of the following input form:
 (input, one hot encoding of output dim to predict, output dims already predicted, zero padding)

 After this comes the actual QuantileNet object.
 The constructor contains three inputs:

-	grad_loss_scale: value to scale the graident loss scle.
+- grad_loss_scale: value to scale the graident loss scle.
 The gradient loss comes from negative slopes from the quantile function, default is 100
-	network_type: if this is 'normalizing' the network learns two approximations to the quanilte function, one with no normalization to set the scale for the other approxiamtion, default is ' normalizing'
+- network_type: if this is 'normalizing' the network learns two approximations to the quanilte function, one with no normalization to set the scale for the other approxiamtion, default is 'normalizing'
-	clip: distance from 1 and -1 beyond which the prediction value is fixed, defautl is 1e-7
+- clip: distance from 1 and -1 beyond which the prediction value is fixed, defautl is 1e-7

 After initializing the network, simply call the add function, which merely adds the given layer to the network.
 An example is given below.
 ```